The Historic House Plaque Program

 Tobey-Packard House, 26 Tobey Road, built in 1930

-The next set of plaques will be presented at the Society’s annual meeting on May 17th, 2017.
+The next set of plaques will be presented at the Society’s annual holiday meeting in December 2017.

 The Application Process